jpapejr/ibmcloud-schematics-demo/README.md

 # Multitier VPC

-This module creates a Multitier VPC in a single region in 3 zones.
+This module creates a simple VPC environment in a single region in 1 zone.
 It will create an example ACL for each subnet tier and can optionally create public gateways for each zone.

 ![Multitier VPC](./.docs/multitier.png)